Axway/amplify-central/content/en/docs/manage_unified_catalog/testing-an-api-from-the-browser.md

 Unified Catalog has an built-in testing tool that allows you to explore the list of API endpoints and their related documentation, and test the API methods directly in the browser.
 It is built over the official Swagger.io and supports both OAS2 and OAS3 specifications.

-{{< alert title="Note" color="primary" >}}Unified Catalog can contain APIs that have been registered in Amplify Central as API proxies or APIs that have been published from external gateways.
+{{< alert title="Note" color="primary" >}}Unified Catalog can contain APIs that have been registered in Amplify as API proxies or APIs that have been published from external gateways.
 How you authenticate to make an API call from the browser depends on how the API has been published.{{< /alert >}}

 ## Authenticate an API with an API key